stevenktruong/math-website/data/personal.md

 fax: +1 (310) 206-6673
 ---

-I'm a second year Ph.D. student at the [UCLA Department of Mathematics](https://ww3.math.ucla.edu/).
+I'm a rising third year Ph.D. student at the [UCLA Department of Mathematics](https://ww3.math.ucla.edu/).
 I was also an undergraduate at UCLA, where I obtained both my B.S. in Mathematics of Computation and my M.A. in Mathematics through the Departmental Scholars Program.

 ### Research Interests